Fermat-ORG/iop-proximity-server/README.md

 # IoP Proximity Server
-C# implementation of proximity server based on IoP server library.
+C# implementation of proximity server based on IoP SDK for .NET Core.